-UT High School is an accredited high school that offers online courses and credit by exams to students who want to attend full-time to earn a high school diploma or take one course or credit by exam while enrolled full-time at another school.
+UT High School is an accredited, public high school that offers online courses and credit by exams to students who want to attend full-time to earn a high school diploma or take one course or credit by exam while enrolled at another school district.
 We also offer special programs and services to support students, educators, and schools across Texas as well as U.S. and international school partners.

 Students in the UT High School come from many walks of life.
 Our diverse student body includes students who are:

 - engaging in professional careers, such as actors and models

 - taking courses to accelerate their education

 - taking NCAA approved courses to meet eligibility requirements